 The IDI and accompanying intercultural development training in available to staff, faculty and students at MHC.
 Contact Hadija Drummond for more information.

-MHC has partnerships with more than twenty post-secondary institutions in nine countries.
+MHC has partnerships with more than 20 post-secondary institutions in nine countries.
 These partnerships provide opportunities for our students to study abroad as exchange students.
 Visit our Education Abroad page to learn about opportunities for MHC students with our international partners.

-International Engagement Opportunities for FacultyIn many cases, MHC’s international partnerships, as well as providing education abroad opportunities for students, also provide opportunities for global engagement for faculty.
-If you are interested in learning more about any of these programs, contact Nicole at firstname.lastname@example.org or Hadija at email@example.com or view International Education and Diversity’s source page for details of specific opportunities.
+International Engagement Opportunities for FacultyIn many cases, MHC’s international partnerships, as well as providing education abroad opportunities for students, also provide opportunities for global engagement for faculty, including guest lecturing and Collaborative Online International Learning (COIL).
+If you are interested in learning more about any of these programs, contact Nicole at firstname.lastname@example.org or Hadija at email@example.com or view International Education and Diversity’s Source page for details of specific opportunities.